How to improve customer experience

 It has been found that customers have the highest pleasure response in a medium level of arousal.
 For example, dim lighting and meagre signage could be confusing and stressful for the customer.
 Conversely, if the lights are too bright or there is too much signage, this may also be rated as stressful, resulting in avoidance behaviour .

 Avoid retail shopper confusion

 Business experts Garaus and Wagner introduced the concept of “retail shopper confusion” (RSC) .
 They conducted experiments in which they altered atmospheric variables at the point of sale, to induce and measure RSC.

-They found that the main causes of retail shopper confusion are complexity and conflict in atmospheric factors.
+They found that the main causes of retail shopper confusion are complexity and conflict in atmospheric factors in-store.
 For example, overcomplexity of signage or incongruent merchandising displays can induce confusion in shoppers.